 To help alleviate some of these unpleasant symptoms, start by buying fresh organic foods, herbs, and spices.
 If you make these things a part of your regular diet, you will begin to feel better.
 Organic herbs and spices are a powerhouse of nutrients and all have therapeutic value.

-Eating the right foods can work to balance your hormones by cooling inflammation, starving cancer cells, improving your
+Eating the right foods can work to balance your hormones by cooling inflammation, starving cancer cells, improving your immune system, and fighting off diseases.

 15 Herbs And Spices To Incorporate In Your Diet